- Jul 11, 2025

 See also: 15 Famous Temples (Mandir) in Chennai

-Location: E Car St, Rameswaram, Tamil Nadu.
+Location: E Car St, Rameshwaram, Tamil Nadu.

 How to reach: